dreeks/WeirdAdditions/README.md

     - Cookable rotten flesh

 ## How to use it ?
+The first beta of the mod is available.
+Download it [here](https://github.com/dreeks/WeirdAdditions/releases).

-Currently you can not download it yet.
-If you compiled it by yourself you can find everything you need on the [mod wiki](https://github.com/dreeks/WeirdAdditions/wiki).
+You can find everything you need to learn about the mod on the [wiki](https://github.com/dreeks/WeirdAdditions/wiki).

 There will soon be a website with everything related to the mod